muhrifai7/testBackends/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/ntkme/github-buttons/master.svg)](https://circleci.com/gh/ntkme/github-buttons)

 ## Description
-This is a example repo for showing built simple rest API use express with React Native.Back-end repo in Heroku [here](https://github.com/muhrifai7/testBackends),Already deployed to Heroku, [here](https://foodappss.herokuapp.com) Enjoy and feel free to contact me with any questions :).
+This is a example repo for showing built simple rest API use express with React Native.Back-end repo in Heroku [here](https://github.com/muhrifai7/testBackends),Already deployed to Heroku [here](https://foodappss.herokuapp.com), Enjoy and feel free to contact me with any questions :).

 ## Pre Installation Heroke
 ### In This Tutorial Im Using Heroku Cli